Automate the Right Things—Not Everything: A Guide for Startups

 🔄 Trigger → Action → Outcome

-💡 Use categories like HR, Finance, Sales, Ops, IT.
+💡 Use categories like HR, Finance, Sales, Ops, and IT.

 ✅ Step 2: Score Each Process Using the RICE Framework